SOO2023/myblog_api/README.md

 # MyBlog

-MyBlog is a blogging platform that allows users to create, manage, and interact with blog posts.
+MyBlog is a role based (user, admin) blogging platform that allows users to create, manage, and interact with blog posts.
 It features user authentication, post creation, and comment interaction, along with administrative controls for managing users.
 The project uses **PostgreSQL** as the database (via **neon.tech**), **Mega.nz** for cloud storage, and is deployed on **Render**.

 ## Features